MakinaHQ/docs/docs/operators/references/blueprints.md

 ### `actions.<ACTION_NAME>.calls[*].parameters[*].value[*].type`

-TODO: In that case, it would make more sense to call this parameter valueS.

 Required if the parameter `type` is a tuple.
 The solidity type of the parameter.
 It also supports tuples and arrays.

 ### `actions.<ACTION_NAME>.calls[*].parameters[*].value[*].value`